 In recent years, the modern workplace has changed significantly.
 Employees now expect more than just a paycheck.
 Hence, it’s important to understand the employee activation process before adding more employees.
 Employers usually measure employees by their contributions to the company’s bottom line.
 However, they should also remember that employees desire to feel a sense of purpose and belonging and to be engaged in their work.
 Therefore, when organizations train and engage their employees and make them feel a sense of belonging, the organization’s performance improves significantly.

-However, having a high-performing workforce isn’t just about hard work.
+Moving forward, it is essential to remember that having a high-performing workforce isn’t just about hard work.
 It also involves employee engagement and motivation.
 This responsibility falls on both the employee and the organization.

 What is Employee Activation?